-To avoid surprises, the event organizer will receive email notifications when an event is automatically unbooked that will look similar to the examples below:
+To avoid surprises, the event organizer will receive email notifications when their event is removed from the room's schedule.
+See the examples below.

-A recurring event is automatically cancelled and your organization has the strike rule enabled.
-The email notification includes how many strikes are left until the event is completely removed from the room calendar.
+The notification will include how many strikes the organizer has left until the event is completely removed from the room calendar.

 - Meetings that are 8 hours or more in length, do not require confirmation, and will not remove the meeting if abandoned.
 If you create a meeting within your organization's meeting confirmation window (see above), Robin will automatically confirm the meeting and will not require check in.

 The Robin dashboard provides an analytics section called "Recaptured time: How much space can your office save?".
 The Recaptured time illustrates how much of that released time is used for ad hoc events.
 Check out the chart in Robin dashboard to learn more!